temikaiyewu-imet/vendor-risk-assessment-toolkit/README.md

 ## How to use this

 ### Step 1 — Tier your vendor
-Use `vendor-tiering-guide.md` to classify the vendor as Tier 1 (critical), Tier 2 (significant), or Tier 3 (low risk) before starting the assessment.
+Use [vendor-tiering-guide.md](vendor-tiering-guide.md)to classify the vendor as Tier 1 (critical), Tier 2 (significant), or Tier 3 (low risk) before starting the assessment.

 ### Step 2 — Run the checklist
-Use `vendor-risk-assessment-checklist.md`.
+Use [vendor-risk-assessment-checklist.md](vendor-risk-assessment-checklist.md).
 Tier 1 vendors go through all sections.
 Tier 2 vendors skip the deep-dive sections.
 Tier 3 vendors use the initial screening only.

 ### Step 3 — Score the risks
-Use `vendor-risk-scoring-matrix.md` to calculate inherent risk and residual risk after controls are considered.
+Use [vendor-risk-scoring-matrix.md](vendor-risk-scoring-matrix.md) to calculate inherent risk and residual risk after controls are considered.

 ### Step 4 — Log to the register
-Add the vendor to `vendor-risk-register-template.md` and schedule the next review date based on tier.
+Add the vendor to [vendor-risk-register-template.md](vendor-risk-register-template.md) and schedule the next review date based on tier.

 ---